Language-Specific Casing Rules

 Arabic (Transliterated) Casing

-Arabic transliteration follows sentence case.
+Arabic transliteration uses sentence case.

-Short particles remain lowercase: al-, bi-, li-, wa-, fa-, fi-, ila, min, ‘an, ‘ala.
+Particles remain lowercase, including: al-, bi-, li-, wa-, fa-, fi-, ila, min, 'an, 'ala.

 Correct examples